agussman/coredex/README.md

 Change 'Protocol' to 'REST' (dropdown at the bottom) and click 'Get graph info'.
 If the box is checked, you'll see a summary of your graph.

 In the search interface at the top, type 'PERSON' in the 'Node label' box and click 'Search'.
 You should see your nodes come back, and the relationships between them.

+The GraphExp interface is little non-intuitive.
+If you find nodes mysteriously disappearing, try checking "Freeze exploration".

 # Inserting GraphML